 The Osprey Exos is one of the best and most popular long distance backpacking packs on the market.
 It is known for being lightweight, yet able to carry a reasonably large pack load due to its durable frame and quality make.
 If you are wanting a more minimalist design though, you might want to look elsewhere.

-Suspension System: AirSpeed 3-D tensioned mesh back panel with adjustable torso length, padded shoulder straps with load lifters, padded hip belt with stabilizers straps.
+- Suspension System: AirSpeed 3-D tensioned mesh back panel with adjustable torso length, padded shoulder straps with load lifters, and padded hip belt with stabilizer straps

 The Osprey Exos 58 is an excellent choice for long-distance thru-hikes and backpacking trips with bulky equipment or lots of food.
 It is best for lightweight backpackers who want a comfortable and durable backpack with plenty of space.